How Von Miller Nearly Ditched Bills for Last-Second Rams Reunion

 But then, the reality of the situation hit Miller: he was at the threshold of making one of the biggest decisions in his career.

-The 6-3, 250-pound linebacker was huddled in the bathroom with his brother and camera man upon his first arrival.
-To get a sense about much he wanted to return to LA, look no further.
+The 6-3, 250-pound linebacker was huddled in the bathroom with his brother and cameraman upon his first arrival.
+To get a sense of much he wanted to return to LA, look no further.

 "They sent somebody from the Bills into the bathroom to get me," Miller said.
 "I come out, my agent is like telling everybody to go out for a little bit, (and said) 'Let me talk to Von.'
 He was like 'Man, just give me a hug.'
 He hated seeing me like this, he wanted me to be happy, to be excited to be here - which I was - but I just didn't want to leave the Rams."